Menu

 Mental Health

-At PHI, we’re committed to improving community health, including understanding the connections to mental health.
+At PHI, we’re committed to improving community health, including mental health.
 Mental health is a public health and racial equity issue—our mental health is shaped by a myriad of factors, including community conditions stemming from systemic inequities.
 On both the individual and systemic levels, many strategies to improve physical and population health also can have positive impacts on mental health.
-Our programs research these connections; provide trainings to support people, institutions and entire communities to be better equipped in addressing mental health needs; and devise strategies to bridge the gaps between public health and mental health efforts to build healthier, resilient communities for all.
+Our programs research these connections; provide trainings to support people, institutions and entire communities to be better equipped in addressing mental health needs; and bring public health and mental health practitioners together to build healthier, resilient communities.

 Our expertise can make your work stronger